GrahamCampbell/Laravel-Bitbucket/README.md

     public function bar()
     {
-        $this->bitbucket->api('Repositories\Issues\Comments')->all('gentlero', 'bitbucket-api', 2);
+        $this->bitbucket->currentUser()->show();
     }
 }

 App::make('Foo')->bar();
 ```

-For more information on how to use the `\Bitbucket\API\Api` class we are calling behind the scenes here, check out the docs at http://gentlero.bitbucket.org/bitbucket-api/, and the manager class at https://github.com/GrahamCampbell/Laravel-Manager#usage.
+For more information on how to use the `\Bitbucket\Client` class we are calling behind the scenes here, check out the docs at https://github.com/BitbucketAPI/Client, and the manager class at https://github.com/GrahamCampbell/Laravel-Manager#usage.

 ##### Further Information